Francesco Vinci

 Food and wine tourism in Sicily

 Among the many attractions that Sicily offers to those who visit it, the richness of its gastronomy definitely takes the center stage.
 For several years, a large part of Italian and foreign visitors have been choosing this magnificent island to also enjoy the delicacies of its cuisine.
-In particular, choosing to spend their New Year's Eve in Sicily this year can only be a winning choice to satisfy their culinary tastes.
+In particular, choosing to spend the New Year's Eve in Sicily this year can only be a winning choice to satisfy their culinary tastes.

 We at Visit Italy invite you to discover this food and wine paradise: experiential tourism routes in Sicily are growing fast, with more and more quality tastings and winery tours.
 We also suggest you try a stay one of the many agritourisms scattered around the island, for an unforgettable New Year's vacation among cuisine, local traditions and good company.